Discovery of giant radio sources from TGSS ADR 1: radio, optical, and infrared properties: CONCLUSIONS

 \section{CONCLUSIONS}

-In the present work, a total of 37 GRGs and 16 GRQs is identified using the TIFR GMRT Sky Survey (TGSS) at 150 MHz.
-This survey was done by the Giant Metrewave Radio Telescope (GMRT), which covers 90 per cent of the whole sky.
-Detection of a low number of GRGs from TGSS, in spite of its high sensitivity, is due to the lack of identification of the host galaxy with redshift for many radio galaxies.
-The future optical study requires the identification of the redshift of more prospective giant galaxies.
-In brief, our work follows:
+In the present work, a total of 24 GRGs and 10 GRQs (Table \ref{tab:GRG-GRQ}) are identified using TGSS at 150 MHz.
+This survey was performed by the Giant Metrewave Radio Telescope (GMRT), which covers 90 percent of the whole sky.
+The detection of a low number of GRGs from TGSS, despite its high sensitivity, is due to the lack of identification of the host galaxy with redshift for many RGs.
+The future optical study requires the identification of the redshifts of more prospective giant galaxies.
+In brief, our findings are as follows:\\

-$\bullet$ We detected 53 giant radio sources using TGSS at 150 MHz.
-Till now, almost 662 GRGs are detected by the previous catalogue in the whole sky.
-Our GRGs and GRQs sample increase the number of known radio galaxies by nearly 8 per cent.\\ $\bullet$ About (16/53) of candidates hosted by quasar GRQs have a redshift range from 0.21 to 1.67 and only one GRG is identified by BCG.
-At $z\le$ 0.5, at least 54 per cent GRGs and GRQs are present in this sample.\\ $\bullet$ Study of spectral index histogram shows that giant radio galaxies follow the same spectral index pattern as other radio galaxies.\\ $\bullet$ From radio morphological study, it is found that most GRGs and GRQs (49/53) are FR II radio galaxies. \\ $\bullet$ 19/37 GRGs in our sample have black hole mass above $2.5\times10^{8}M_{\odot}$.
+$\bullet$ We detected 34 GRSs using TGSS at 150 MHz.
+So far, almost 3200 GRGs have been detected by the previous studies in the whole sky.
+Our GRGs and GRQs sample increase the number of known RGs by nearly one percent.\\

+$\bullet$ Our sample consists of 10 GRQs with a redshift range of 0.25 to 2.10 and only two GRGs (J0843+0513, J1138+4540) are found in BCG.
+About Fifty-three percent of GRGs and GRQs of our sample lay at $z\le$ 0.5. \\